John Kiriakou: On the National Endowment for Democracy

 In January 2022, Kiriakou commented to Declassified UK about their allegations that the National Endowment for Democracy (NED), a non-profit corporation funded by the United States Congress, had funnelled millions of dollars into British independent media groups since 2016.
 He said: "In 2011, the US Congress changed the law that forbade the Executive Branch from propagandizing the American people or nationals of the other 'Five Eyes' countries—the UK, Canada, Australia, and New Zealand.
 The National Endowment for Democracy, like Radio Free Europe/Radio Liberty, countless Washington-area 'think tanks', and Radio/TV Martí [the US broadcaster that transmits to Cuba], are the vehicles for that propaganda....
 And what better way to spread that propaganda than to funnel money to 'friendly' outlets in 'friendly countries'?
 The CIA's propaganda efforts throughout history have been shameless.
 But now that they're not legally relegated to just Russia and China, the whole world is a target."

-Books

-In his writing, Kiriakou continues to advocate for increased transparency in governmental agencies.